-Upon completion of this offering, we will have outstanding an aggregate of 20,948,545 shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options after June 30, 2006.
-Of these shares, the 5,000,000 shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless one or more of our existing affiliates as that term is defined in Rule 144 under the Securities Act purchases such shares.
+Upon completion of this offering, we will have outstanding an aggregate of shares of common stock, assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options after March 31, 2006.
+Of these shares, the shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless one or more of our existing affiliates as that term is defined in Rule 144 under the Securities Act purchases such shares.

-The remaining 15,948,545 shares of our common stock held by existing stockholders as of June 30, 2006 are restricted shares or are restricted by the contractual provisions described below.
+The remaining 31,698,137 shares of our common stock held by existing stockholders as of March 31, 2006 are restricted shares or are restricted by the contractual provisions described below.
 Restricted shares may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 of the Securities Act, which are summarized below.
-Of these restricted shares, 2,866,574 shares would be available for resale in the public market in reliance on Rule 144(k) as of June 30, 2006, all of which shares are restricted by the terms of the lock-up agreements described below.
-An additional 11,693,699 shares would be available for resale in the public market in reliance on Rule 1,388,272 shares would become eligible for resale in the public market at various dates thereafter as of June 30, 2006, all of which shares are restricted by the terms of the lock-up agreements.
-The remaining 1,388,272 shares would become eligible for resale in the public market at various dates thereafter as of June 30, 2006, all of which shares are restricted by the terms of the lock-up agreements.
-The remaining 1,388,272 shares would become eligible for resale in the public market at various dates thereafter as of June 30, 2006, all of which shares are restricted by the terms of the lock-up agreements.
-The table below sets forth the approximate number of shares eligible for future sale:
+Of these restricted shares, 4,908,176 shares would be available for resale in the public market in reliance on Rule 144(k) as of March 31, 2006, all of which shares are restricted by the terms of the lock-up agreements described below.
+An additional 24,193,245 shares would be available for resale in the public market in reliance on Rule 144 as of March 31, 2006, all of which shares are restricted by the terms of the lock-up agreements.
+The remaining 2,596,716 shares would become eligible for resale in the public market at various dates thereafter as of March 31, 2006, all of which shares are restricted by the terms of the approximate number of shares eligible for future sale:

-Date Number of Shares On the date of this prospectus Between 90 and 180 days after the date of this prospectus At various times beginning more than 180 days after the date of this prospectus 15,948,545
+Date Number of Shares On the date of this prospectus Between 90 and 180 days after the date of this prospectus At various times beginning more than 180 days after the date of this prospectus 31,698,137

-In addition, as of June 30, 2006, options to purchase a total of 5,323,252 shares of common stock were outstanding, all of which options are exercisable, of which options to purchase 3,823,656 shares are no longer subject to vesting.
+In addition, as of March 31, 2006, options to purchase a total of 10,618,761 shares of common stock were outstanding, all of which options are exercisable, of which options to purchase 7,564,323 shares are no longer subject to vesting or restricted by our right of repurchase.
 All of such options are restricted by the terms of the lock-up agreements.